About Arts Active

 Our Board of Trustees bring a full range of skills to the organisation.
 The Trustees are committed individuals, all of whom have connections and interests within the creative sector.

 An award-winning composer, Lowri was honoured with the Musician’s Medal at the 2023 National Eisteddfod of Wales and was a finalist for the same prize in 2024.
-Recently, she has completed several notable commissions, including compositions for the Rhondda Symphony Orchestra, Cor Godre’r Garth, a film score for S4C, and multiple new works scheduled for 2025.
+Recently, she has completed several notable commissions, including compositions for the Rhondda Symphony Orchestra, Cor Godre’r Garth and a film score for S4C.

 Cardiff Classical